Bridging the Gap to Real-World Object-Centric Learning: Implementation Details

-\paragraph{Slot Attention}\looseness-1 The hyperparameters used to run the experiments can be found in \tab{app:tab:slot_attention_params}.
-For the encoder, we use a ResNet34, using the modifications suggested by~\citet{kipf2022conditional} and \citet{elsayed2022savi++}.
-That is, we modify the basic ResNet34 architecture (\texttt{resnet34} in the timm library) to use a stride of $1$ in the first convolution, and replace batch normalization with group normalization.
-This results in a $512$-dimensional feature map of size $16 \times 16$ for image size $128 \times 128$.
+\paragraph{Slot Attention} \looseness-1 The hyperparameters used to run the experiments can be found in \tab{app:tab:slot_attention_params}.
+For the encoder, we use the ResNet34 as described above.
 The slot attention module largely follows the description given in \app{app:subsec-detail-architecture} for the \dinosaur architecture.
 However, like \citet{kipf2022conditional}, we add a linear positional encoding to the feature map (coordinates in the four cardinal directions scaled to $[-1, 1]$, linearly projected to the feature dimension and added to the features).
-The number of slots was set to 11 and 24 for MOVi-C and MOVi-E, and 11 for PASCAL and COCO.
-For PASCAL and COCO, this value was chosen according to what performed best in a scan over several values (\cf \fig{app:fig:coco-discovery-num-slots}); for none of the values, slot attention succeeded in successfully discovering objects on those datasets.
+The number of slots was set to 11 and 24 for MOVi-C and MOVi-E, whereas for PASCAL and COCO we used 6 and 7 slots, to be consistent with \dinosaur.
+For PASCAL and COCO, we verified that Slot Attention does not succeeded in successfully discovering objects over a range of number of slots (\cf \fig{app:fig:coco-discovery-num-slots}).
 For the decoder, we use the same spatial broadcast decoder as \citep{kipf2022conditional}, \ie 5 transposed convolutions with $5 \times 5$ kernels, channel size $64$ and ReLU activations, upsampling from size $8 \times 8$ to $128 \times 128$.
 Input and target images are scaled to range $[-1, 1]$.